robsimpsondev/exchange_rate_history/README.md

 It is assumed that the exchange rates manipulated using this library are reference rates; this is the case for the default implementation - the ECB's 90 day feed.

 Therefore, this implementation allows cross-rates to be calculated from a single source in currencies other than the source's counter currency.

-In general this may not be the case (and that is why rates are returned as strings in the current implementation).
+In general this may not be the case.